What Should Be in an Agreement

 - when support commences

-- when support ends (if applicable)
+- when support ends, if applicable

-If the agreement deals with parenting include the details of the parenting arrangement.
+If the agreement deals with parenting, include the details of the parenting arrangement.
 See Parenting Plans for more information.

-If the agreement deals with family property it will only be presumed to be enforceable if specific requirements are met.
+If the agreement deals with family property, it will only be presumed to be enforceable if specific requirements are met.
 Each party must have independent legal advice and the agreement must:

 - state that it is an interspousal contract under The Family Property Act